The Plaster of Thought-Walls (Translated)

 4 March 2014

-More joy than that in thrashing the Pakistanis!
+More pleasure than thrashing the Pakistanis!
 Yes,

-this is the Bangladesh we wanted.
+this is exactly the Bangladesh we wanted.

 4 March 2014